Mike Morley

 Mike Morley (born June 17, 1946) is an American golf course architect and a former professional golfer who played on the PGA Tour for 14 years.

-Early life
+Early life and amateur career

-Born in Morris, Minnesota, Morley was raised there and in Minot, North Dakota, where his family later moved during his youth.
-He graduated from high school in La Jolla, California, in 1964 and then attended Arizona State University in Tempe and was a two-time first-team All-American on the Sun Devil golf team in 1967 and 1968.
+In 1946, Morley was born in Morris, Minnesota.
+He was raised there and in Minot, North Dakota where his family later moved during his youth.

+Morely graduated from high school in La Jolla, California in 1964 and then attended Arizona State University in Tempe and was a two-time first-team All-American on the Sun Devil golf team in 1967 and 1968.

 Professional career

 Morley won a handful of tournaments as a professional, including the satellite 1972 Magnolia State Classic, and the 1977 Ed McMahon-Jaycees Quad Cities Open; both events were opposite major championships.
 He had a great deal of success at the Bing Crosby Pro-Am finishing in the top-10 four times including a solo 2nd in 1976.
 His best finish in a major was a tie for eighth at the U.S. Open in 1980 at Baltusrol.

 After losing his PGA Tour card in 1984, Morley played on an Asian Tour for two or three years.
 When he retired as a tour professional, Morley first tried selling real estate in Arizona, but found that golf course architecture and design was the business that he wanted to pursue.
 Early in this phase of his career, he worked for Tom Watson's firm.
 Today he is a partner in a golf course architecture and design business with fellow former PGA Tour golfer Dan Halldorson.
 Most of the courses Morley has designed are in Minnesota.